data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Exception handling.md

 ### Using the original source record vs. EXCEPTION_DETAIL

 To resolve an exception situation it is necessary to examine and (possibly) reprocess the value that originally caused the exception to be recorded.
-The OMD_EXCEPTIONLOG table offers two possible approaches.
+The EXCEPTION_LOG table offers two possible approaches.